djdallmann/GamingPCSetup/RESEARCH/README.md

 [Peripherals](PERIPHERALS/README.md)
 - Should you clean your mouse sensor lens regularly, at what frequency and what cleaning methods are recommended?
 - Does the mouse LOD affect tracking on different surfaces, and do wear patterns also influence tracking with the same LOD?
+- How are the HyperX Fury S Speed and Control fabrics different in texture?
+Do they have noticeably different resistance as a tracking surface?

 [Windows Kernel](WINKERNEL/README.md)
 - If you modify Win32PrioritySeparation (process foreground and background quantum lengths) in the registry does it update in realtime or does it require a system restart?